On This Day February 15 1985 - The Breakfast Club Premiered in Theaters in the U.S.

 Overview Discussion

-Set almost entirely in a high school library, The Breakfast Club followed five very different students—a jock, a nerd, a rebel, a princess, and a loner—as they spent a Saturday in detention and learned they had more in common than they thought.
+Set almost entirely in a high school library, The Breakfast Club followed five very different students, a jock, a nerd, a rebel, a princess and a loner.
+They spent a Saturday in detention and learned they had more in common than they thought.
 The film resonated with audiences for its sharp dialogue, relatable characters, and unforgettable moments, including the famous Don’t You (Forget About Me) finale.

-Despite a modest $1 million budget, the film grossed over $50 million at the box office, proving that a well-written, character-driven story could become a cultural phenomenon.
+Even though they had a $1 million budget, the film grossed over $50 million at the box office, proving that a well written, character driven story could become a cultural phenomenon.
 The Breakfast Club remains a defining film of the 80s and a staple of teen cinema.

 Related topics